Pun Dictionary: C Entries

 What do you get when you cross a policeman with a telegram?
 Copper wire.

-This Irish city is really "into" making wine bottles: Cork.
+The Irish city of Cork is really "into" making wine bottles.

 "The size of those cobs is a-maize-ing!" was Tom's corny joke.